-For questions about this Policy, please contact the Office of Equal Opportunity & Access at (541) 346-3123 or OEOA@uoregon.edu.
+For questions about this policy, please contact the Office of Investigations and Civil Rights Compliance Equal Opportunity & Access at (541) 346-3123 or piere OEOA (@uoregon.edu.

 Website Address for this Policy:

 https://policies.uoregon.edu/vol-5-human-resources/ch-11-human-resource...